 ‘Any interpretation of these four verses of the Psalm, which is inconsistent with Peter’s inspired remarks upon them, is of course erroneous, and must be given up.’
 (Plumer)

-I have set the Lord always before me – ‘as the grand object before my mind’s eye, to be contemplated, loved, and worshipped; the scope and rule of my acts; the all-seeing Spectator of my ways; my Helper and Saviour, whence I have no fears, but am confident of deliverance.
+I trust the Lord ‘as the grand object before my mind’s eye, to be contemplated, loved, and worshipped; the scope and rule of my acts; the all-seeing Spectator of my ways; my Helper and Saviour, whence I have no fears, but am confident of deliverance.
 The Antitype alone realized this perfectly. (cf. Isa 50:7-9) In this his believing members copy their Head.’
 (Isa 50:10) (JFB)

-‘If this clause be taken in such a modifed sense as makes it declare sincerity and integrity of character, yet admitting want of absolute perfection, then indeed it might apply to David.
-But Peter’s aim on the day of Pentecost was to prove that the passage quoted by him had no application whatver to David.’
+‘If this clause be taken in such a modified sense as makes it declare sincerity and integrity of character, yet admitting want of absolute perfection, then indeed it might apply to David.
+But Peter’s aim on the day of Pentecost was to prove that the passage quoted by him had no application whatever to David.’
 (Plumer)

 ‘By night as well as by day; in my private meditations as well as in my public professions.
 I have regarded myself always as in the presence of God; I have endeavored always to feel that, his eye was upon me.
 This, too, is one of the certain characteristics of piety, that we always feel that we are in the presence of God, and that we always act as if his eye were upon us.’
 (Barnes)